dyhes/zulip/docs/git/cloning.md

 key to GitHub][github-help-add-ssh-key].

-Once the repository is cloned, we recommend running [setup-git-repo][zulip-rtd-tools-setup] to install Zulip's pre-commit hook which runs the Zulip linters on the changed files when you commit.
+Once the repository is cloned, we recommend running [setup-git-repo][zulip-rtd-tools-setup] to install Aloha's pre-commit hook which runs the Aloha linters on the changed files when you commit.

-## Step 1c: Connect your fork to Zulip upstream
+## Step 1c: Connect your fork to Aloha upstream

-Next you'll want to [configure an upstream remote repository][github-help-conf-remote] for your fork of Zulip.
+Next you'll want to [configure an upstream remote repository][github-help-conf-remote] for your fork of Aloha.
 This will allow you to [sync changes][github-help-sync-fork] from the main project back into your fork.